 - 1. Manager's discussion and analysis of financial conditions and results of operations, explanation of any potential conflicts of interest and the manner in which they are dealt with; and discussions on the strategy, plans and operations for the coming year; - 2.
-Summary of all real estate sales and purchases as well as connected party transaction(s) entered into during the relevant period; - 3.
+Summary of all real estate sales and purchases as well as connected party transaction(s) entered into during the relevant period; - 2A.
+Summary of all investments in Property Development and Related Activities pursuant to 7.2A and summary of all investments in Relevant Investments pursuant to 7.2B; - 2B.
+The extent (in percentage terms) to which each of the 10% GAV Cap and the Maximum Cap has been applied pursuant to Note (6) to 7.2A and Note (2) to 7.2B respectively; - 3.
 Valuation report as described in Chapter 6; - 4.
 Trustee's report as required under 4.2; - 5.
 A report of the names of the top five real estate agents and contractors engaged by the scheme during the financial year, based on the value of commissions paid or the value of the service contracts.
 Such report shall include a breakdown of the consideration attributable to each of the agents or contractors by way of figures and percentages, and a description of the services/works contracted for; - 6.
 Holdings of each of the connected persons to the scheme; - 7.
 Number of new units issued; - 8.
-A set of financial statements comprising: - (a) balance sheet; - (b) income statement; - (c) cash flow statement; - (d) distribution statement; - (e) statement of movements in capital account; - (f) comparative figures for the statements referred to in (a) to (e) above inclusive for the corresponding previous period; - (g) accounting policies and explanatory notes; - (h) auditor's report; and - (i) performance table. - Note: Financial statements of a REIT are required to conform with either: - (a) accounting standards approved by the Hong Kong Institute of Certified Public Accountants and laid down in the Hong Kong Financial Reporting Standards issued from time to time by that Institute; or - (b) International Financial Reporting Standards ("IFRS") as promulgated from time to time by the International Accounting Standards Board.
-Schemes which adopt IFRS, are required:
+A set of financial statements comprising: - (a) balance sheet; - (b) income statement; - (c) cash flow statement; - (d) distribution statement; - (e) statement of movements in capital account; - (f) comparative figures for the statements referred to in (a) to (e) above inclusive for the corresponding previous period; - (g) accounting policies and explanatory notes; - (h) auditor's report; and - (i) performance table.

+Note: Financial statements of a REIT are required to conform with either:

+(a) accounting standards approved by the Hong Kong Institute of Certified Public Accountants and laid down in the Hong Kong Financial Reporting Standards issued from time to time by that Institute; or

-- (i) to disclose and explain differences of accounting practice between IFRS and generally accepted accounting principles in Hong Kong, which have a significant effect on their financial statements; and - (ii) to compile a statement of the financial effect of any such material differences.
+- (b) International Financial Reporting Standards ("IFRS") as promulgated from time to time by the International Accounting Standards Board.
+Schemes which adopt IFRS, are required: - (i) to disclose and explain differences of accounting practice between IFRS and generally accepted accounting principles in Hong Kong, which have a significant effect on their financial statements; and - (ii) to compile a statement of the financial effect of any such material differences.